realchh/chained-serverless-invoker/README.md

 - optionally carry DAG metadata and structured logs so an external middleware can learn per-edge latency and rewrite the workflow configuration.

+The repo also contains a standalone offline middleware (packaged separately) with a CLI (`csi-middleware`) that parses the invoker logs, computes per-edge/node latency stats, and rewrites workflow configs based on the critical path.
+Install both packages side by side to experiment locally.

 </div>

 ## ⚡️ Quickstart